Excel Notebook

 =LEN(text) -- character count

-=TRIM(text) -- remove leading/trailing spaces
+=TRIM(text) -- remove spaces at the start and end

 =UPPER(text) -- uppercase